DavidBakerEffendi/palestine-israel-twitter/README.md

 All `pip` requirements are found in `requirements.txt`.
 GeckoDriver needs to be installed for web scraping websites that use JavaScript.

-To run the Dash application, one can simply run `python3 app.py` although this may not work for you unless you have mined and analyzed the data.
+To run the Dash in development mode, one can simply run `python3 app.py` although this may not work for you unless you have mined and analyzed the data.
+Production mode can be run using `gunicorn` and by running the `DEPLOY` script.

 ## Structure